 Note: Puu Maelieli trail is a closed trail and is not open to the public.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 If you’re on the Windward side of Oahu and looking to do a short hike with an amazing view at the end then consider doing Puu Ma’eli’eli in Kahalu’u.
 Or, if you’ve got kids that enjoy hiking then this is a great option.
 This short 30-45 minutes shaded hike is relatively easy to do, despite a few steep sections in the beginning and toward the end of the trail.
 However, once you do reach the end, you’ll be greeted with not one but two World War II bunkers and a grand view of the Windward Coast.